genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 thread <https://www.google.com/url?q=http://seqanswers.com/forums/showthread.php?t%3D6854&sa=D&ust=1480960531910000&usg=AFQjCNFadUu7kTaUIPWmbsa6k4trTNpkHA>`__.

-Action: goes through all reads in a Mapped Reads file, marking as “duplicates” paired or single reads where the orientation and the 5’ mapping coordinate are the same and discarding all except the “best” copy.
+Action: goes through all reads in a Mapped Reads file, marking as "duplicates" paired or single reads where the orientation and the 5’ mapping coordinate are the same and discarding all except the "best" copy.

 3’ coordinates are not considered due to two reasons: